mgatto/mgatto/README.md

 - Mobile and Front-end Web Development
 - Computational Linguistics

 Software engineer, Director of Engineering, and NLP researcher.
-I believe that programming languages *are* human languages.
+I believe there are profound implications in the understudied idea that  programming languages *are* human languages.
 Programming languages should be studied in the field of Linguistics because type systems are morphology and syntax is just syntax in both arenas.
 I also believe strongly in localized Programming Languages.
 These repos are where those pursuits live.

 ### 🔬 Featured Projects